 Setting the Scene

 Rich in character, the oldest parts of the house are thought to have been built around 350 years ago.
 A series of sensitive alterations over the past two decades have been executed with exemplary care and attention to detail, in order to honour and retain the integrity of the building.
 The adjacent barn has been the subject of a major renovation in more recent years, creating a modern one-bedroom annexe that sits perfectly in line with the agricultural vernacular.
-The annexe currently operates as a successful holiday rental and is offered as a going concern, details of which can be shared on request.
+The annexe currently operates as a successful holiday rental, details of which can be shared on request.

 The Grand Tour